Nootropics - A Beginner’s Guide

 Many of these ‘smart drugs’ contain various essential vitamins and minerals, such as B vitamins.
 B vitamins are essential for protecting neural structures, promoting blood flow, and helping your body and brain deal with stress.

 They also frequently contain various herbs, such as Bacopa, Lion’s Mane, and more.
-Occasionally, they will also have adaptogens, phospholipids, choline, amino acids, and antioxidants.
+Occasionally, they will also have adaptogens, phospholipids, choline, amino acids (like L-Theanine), and antioxidants.
 Don’t let those scientific-sounding names confuse you - these aren’t anything fancy.
 In fact, your body needs these compounds to function at its best.

 If you aren’t sure what kind you want or need, do your research on the individual ingredients, then find a product containing those ingredients.
 Get smart!
 Start trying out nootropics - do they work for you?